usagov/usagov-2021/bin/snapshot-backups/README-DR.md

 ### Setup prior to taking a snapshot backup

+A. In the target environment, make sure in the CMS, that:

+1. Maintenance Mode is ON

+1. Static Site Generation is DISABLED

+1. If Tome is running, wait until it has completed before starting steps in *Static site backup* section below

-Create environment variables in your shell session for
+B. Create environment variables in your shell session for

 1. The Jira build ticket id